CrowdStrike/crimson-falcon/docs/MessageCenterApi.md

 opts = {
   limit: 56, # Integer | The maximum records to return.
 [1-500]
   sort: 'activity.created_time.asc', # String | The property to sort on, followed by a dot (.), followed by the sort direction, either \"asc\" or \"desc\".
   filter: 'filter_example', # String | Optional filter and sort criteria in the form of an FQL query.
+Allowed filters are:   activity.created_time activity.type
   offset: 'offset_example' # String | Starting index of overall result set from which to return ids.
 }